Jonathan Myles-Lea: Life and career

 Myles-Lea was born in Southport in Lancashire in North West England.
 Much of his early life was spent in this region of the UK with walks and outdoor activities.
 He was introduced to the series of walking guides written and illustrated by Alfred Wainwright.
 The pen and ink drawings included with these guides were an early influence on Myles-Lea's emerging style.

 He was educated first at Hutton Grammar School and won an arts scholarship to attend Malvern College in Worcestershire from the ages of 15 until 18; he won the painting prizes in 1985 and his senior year, 1986.
 In 1988 he traveled extensively in Europe making a modern Grand Tour study of art and architecture.
 He gained an Honours Degree in 'The History of Art & Architecture' from Westfield College, The University of London in 1991.

 He worked for three years in arts broadcasting.
 He held positions as a press and PR officer for arts and entertainment programmes, and a continuity announcer at Channel 4 TV.
 He also produced and directed an adaptation of Brian Friel's play The Faith Healer.
 He became a member of The Colony Room, where he was introduced to the renowned Anglo-Irish painter Francis Bacon, who encouraged him to undertake a professional career in painting.

 In 1992, Myles-Lea left Channel 4 and went to assist a friend for a year in the restoration of two historic buildings in the British countryside.
 These were, Bettisfield Park, in Hanmer, Wales, a classical house built in 1760, and Plas Teg a Jacobean mansion in Wales.
 At Bettisfield, he re-created the original gardens and replanted the parkland using surviving plans from the 18th century.
 He made his first landscape painting, Plas Teg, Clwyd (1992).

-In 1995, Myles-Lea was commissioned to paint image of 'The Laskett', a large formal garden created by Sir Roy Strong.
+In 1995, Myles-Lea was commissioned to paint an image of The Laskett, a large formal garden created by Sir Roy Strong and Julia Trevelyan Oman.
 Shortly afterwards Myles-Lea was commissioned by Gervase Jackson-Stops OBE, a senior advisor to The National Trust to produce a plan of Stowe Landscape Gardens (1995).
 Patronage by The National Trust continued in the mid-1990s with a commission to produce a series of pen and ink sketches of the house and garden features and a landscape plan of the gardens at Cliveden, Taplow, Buckinghamshire.

 In 1996, John Harris, writing for Sotheby's, said: